| Saint Sava Serbian Orthodox Church | |

 The parish was a wealthy and influential one, and Trinity was the only one of Trinity Church's chapels which was capable of supporting itself without assistance from the home church.[6]
 In 1865 in Trinity Episcopal Church the Orthodox Liturgy was held for the first time in American history.[7]
 Among the congregants was writerEdith Wharton, who was married in the church in 1885.[3]
 In 1892, thereredos andaltar were redesigned byFrederick Clarke Withers.[3]

-By 1930, as the rich and influential continued their uptown migration, the neighborhood around Madison Square had seriously declined.
-The chapel was now located within theTenderloin, the city's main entertainment andred light district, and the congregation had dwindled.
-ASerbian Orthodox congregation, founded in the 1930s, purchased the building in 1942, with assistance from various Serbian churches, and the building re-opened in 1944 as a Serbian Orthodox cathedral dedicated toSaint Sava, the patron saint of theSerbs.
-The first pastor was Rev. Dushan Shoulkletovich.[11]Peter II, the last king of Yugoslavia attended services here.[11]
+ASerbian Orthodox congregation, founded in the 1930s, purchased the building in 1942, with assistance from various Serbian churches, and the building re-opened in 1944 as a Serbian Orthodox church dedicated toSaint Sava, the traditional patron saint of theSerbs.
+The first pastor was Rev. Dushan Shoulkletovich.[6]Peter II, the last king of Yugoslavia, attended services here.[6]

 Gradual changes were made to the sanctuary to make it more Eastern Orthodox in style.
-A hand-carved oakiconostasis was added in 1962.[11][12]
-The Byzantine, hand-carved Iconostasis, brought from the Monastery of St. Naum in Ohrid, Yugoslavia, was placed in the cathedral and blessed.[13]
+A hand-carved oakiconostasis was added in 1962.[6][8]
+The Byzantine, hand-carved iconostasis, brought from theMonastery of Saint Naum inOhrid, then-Yugoslavia, was placed in the church and blessed.[9]

-The Icons on the Iconostasis were written by Russian iconographer, Ivan Meljinkov.[13]
+The icons on the iconostasis were written by Russian iconographer, Ivan Meljinkov.[9]

 When a bomb went off near the church on September 4, 1966[10] destroying some of thestained glass, they were replaced with new ones commissioned in Byzantine style.[6][8]